 Addition and Subtraction of Large Numbers

 In addition, if you want to add large numbers, you can stack the list of numbers on top of each other which you want to add, so that one’s digit line up in a column, ten’s digit line up in another column, etc. In this process, you can add a column by column, from the right side.
-It means that, start the addition process from the one’s column, ten’s column, hundred’s column, and so on.
+It means that, start the addition process from the one’s column, ten’s column, a hundred’s column, and so on.
 This process is known as column addition.
 Similarly, for the subtraction of large numbers, the process is the same.
 Instead of addition, you do the subtraction process and it is known as column subtraction.

 Multiplication of Large Numbers

 To multiply large numbers, write down the numbers on top of each other, and align the numbers.
 In case if there are any decimal numbers, don’t worry about the decimal values, just line up the given numbers.
 Let’s take the 1’s place of the bottom number and multiply with the top number.
 Then you will get one result.
-Then, take the 10’s place of the bottom number and multiply it with the top numbers.
-Here, you should write your result in the 10’s place in the next line of the resultant area.
+Then, take the tens place of the bottom number and multiply it with the top numbers.
+Here, you should write your result in the tens place in the next line of the resultant area.
 Now add both the result to get the product of those numbers.

 For example, Multiply 1234 by 12

 Division of Large Numbers

 To divide large numbers, the process called long division method is used.
 Unlike other operations, the division operation is performed from left to right.
 In this process, each digit in the dividend, you should finish the complete cycle of division, subtraction and multiplication operation.